arthurkrieff/smart_meter_energy/README.md

 # Smart Meter by BCM Energy

 This project was developed in the context of our Machine Learning II class at Ecole Polytechnique.
-It is extracted from the ENS Data Challenge website (https://challengedata.ens.fr/participants/challenges/29/).
+It is extracted from the ENS Data Challenge website.
 The goal is to predict the energy consumption of four home appliances (washing machine, fridge/freezer, TV and kettle) at a specific timestamp.

 # Dataset
 The dataset contains an observation every minute and the main features are the following: